Ashley936/Typescript/TS_NOTES.md

 Interface is used to check an already created object or while creating an object Class is used to make an object with the same values and methods inside the class

+> Typescript does not understand when there is a global object in our project
+> So we use @type files for the same (always remember to add tsconfig.json file with tsc --init command)

+__NOTE__: In case of elements with two types(one null) if you are sure it is not null you can use '!' operator inthe end ex: const div = document.getElementById('map')! => div:HTMLElement

+> Classes have dual nature, they can be used to create a new instance of an object or state the type of an object